J-Hulsey/MIST_Project/README.md

 <img width="702" alt="A1" src="https://github.com/whittcarson/MIST4610GroupProject1/assets/131502055/233cdba3-0bdf-4b17-bc1f-99ae4ea929b4">

-This query allows managers to quickly determine how what teams have players benched due to entended injury.
+This query allows managers to quickly determine what teams have players benched due to an extended injury.
 During the season, it is crucial to know what key players you might be lacking on your team, and also what other teams are suffering the loss of players.
 Then coaches can make strategic changes to a game plan.
-Grouping by teams who have at least 2 players out for an extended time also shows what teams may be more vulnerable with more players injured.
+Grouping by teams who have at least 2 players out for an extended time also shows which teams may be more vulnerable with more players injured.

 RESULTS